xMohammadAsimx/Practice/README.md

 Step 7 - git remote add origin https://github.com/xMohammadAsimx/Practice.git

-Step 8 - git push origin main -- Push the code to Github from origin to main
+Step 8 - git push origin main -- Push the code to Github from origin to main. -- Destination is origin and pushing from main

+Step 9 - After making some changes you have to again git add, then check git status and the git commit and then finally push the code